Driving Test Pass Rates Across UK Cities in 2026

 The cross-city travel decision

-A London learner facing 38 percent at their home centre can reach Llantrisant (53 percent) in roughly three hours by train and the test itself takes 40 minutes.
+A London learner facing a low rate at a dense inner-city centre can reach Llantrisant (around 51 percent) in roughly three hours by train and the test itself takes 40 minutes.
 The journey adds significant cost (£80 to £150 train, accommodation if early test) and is rarely worth it unless paired with practical reasons (visiting family, weekend travel).
 The travel-for-test calculation works at the city margin (a London learner travelling to a Surrey or Essex outer-London centre at 50+ percent) but rarely at full city-to-city scale.

 The more useful travel calculation is intra-city.
 A north-east London learner travelling 35 minutes from Chingford (36.5 percent) to Enfield Innova (56.4 percent) captures a 20 percentage point lift on a manageable journey.
 A Manchester learner travelling from Cheetham Hill (41 percent) to Sale (50 percent) captures a 9 point lift.
 These are the lifts that actually pay back.
 The should I travel for easier test guide covers the calculation.